mhmdmrad/Atomica/README.md

 ---

 **Atomica** is a real-time C++ OpenGL simulation and visualization project for atoms, bonds, and molecules, featuring an interactive 3D camera.
-It’s designed as a sandbox for learning modern OpenGL rendering techniques, physics engines, and GPU-based effects, as well as making an interactive physics and chemistry experience.
+It’s designed as a sandbox for learning modern OpenGL rendering techniques, physics engines, and GPU-based effects, as well as offering an interactive physics and chemistry experience.

 ---